 One additional major regulation applies only to economic development programs.
 This will be discussed in a later section.

-ECD administers the "Small Cities" CDBG program.
+TNECD administers the "Small Cities" CDBG program.
 All communities in Tennessee are eligible except those in entitlement communities which are communities that receive money directly from HUD, and we are prevented from making grants and loans in these areas.

 Entitlement areas are Shelby County & Memphis, Jackson, Clarksville, Davidson County, Murfreesboro, Oak Ridge, Knox County & Knoxville, Chattanooga, Cleveland, Morristown ,Kingsport, Bristol, Franklin, Hendersonville, and Johnson City.